tumcms/Open-Infra-Platform/Documentation/markdown/SoftwareArchitecture.md

 ## <a name="Express_binding"></a> Express Binding Generator

-This section will give a short overview of how the expresss binding generator is working.
-The general task of the express binding generator is to read a specific IFC schema in the form of a express file to create c++ classes for all of the ifc entities.
-This allows the quick adaption and support of the newest IFC verisons.
-The express binding generator consists of three main parts: the executables, the commands, and the early binding library.
-These will be explained in more detail in the following. (automated mapping from IFC to C++ lib, we do not want to do this for every IFC version manually)
+This section will give a short overview of how the Express Binding Generator is working.
+The general task of the Express Binding Generator is to read an IFC schema in the form of an EXPRESS file and automatically create C++ classes mirroring the IFC entities.
+This allows to adapt and support the newest IFC versions quickly.
+The Express Binding Generator consists of three main parts: the executables, the commands, and the early binding library.
+These will be explained in more detail in the following.

 ![](../images/express_binding.PNG)

 ### <a name="Exec"></a> Executables

-Here the basic functionalities are defined, which state how the IFC express schemas are converted to c++ classes, taking into account entities, inverse attributes, attributes, types, where and select clauses and so on. (schema file processed using a Yacc and Bison parser to generate a corresponding meta-model representation in c++, needs to overcome fundamental differences between C++ and EXPRESS, differences between basic types)
+In the executables, the basic functionalities are defined, which state how the IFC express schemas are converted to C++ classes, taking into account entities, inverse attributes, attributes, types, and WHERE and SELECT clauses.
+A Yacc and Bison parser generates a corresponding meta-model representation in C++, which needs to overcome fundamental differences between C++ and EXPRESS.
-We have links to the third-party libraries:
+The executables make use of the following third-party libraries:
-* Flex (lexical analzyer generator)
+* Flex (lexical analyzer generator)
-* Bison (general purpose parser generator)
+* Bison (general-purpose parser generator)
 * Tclap (small and flexible library providing an interface for accessing and defining command line arguments; header-only)
 * Boost (library for linear algebra, multithreading, and storage management; header-only)

 ### <a name="Commands"></a> Commands

-This is the part where the express files  (one specific selected one) are read and then according to the schema the c++ classes are generated in order to use them later on.
-It is currently not possible to build various IFC versions at the same time since they have overlapping classes but also various differences.
-Therefore one needs to select the IFC version in the [CMake Options Documentation](Documentation/markdown/CMakeOptions.md).
+In this section, the selected express file is read, and then according to the schema, the C++ classes are generated.
+It is currently not possible to build various IFC versions simultaneously since they have overlapping classes with various differences.
+Therefore one needs to select the desired IFC version for the build process, as described in the [CMake Options Documentation](Documentation/markdown/CMakeOptions.md). <br>
-Supported IFC Versions are:
+The supported IFC versions are:
 * IFC2x3_TC1
 * IFC2x4_RC3
 * IFC4_ADD2